Sahil302002/Zomato_SQL_Analysis_Project/README.md

 ---
 Files Link

-Sql script created in this Project:
+Sql script created in this Project: <a href ="Zomato SQL Script.sql"> Zomato SQL Script </a>

 Pdf of SQlL Query and It’s solution: